bradfitz/issue-tracker-behaviors/README.md

 User asks for a "workaround" on a bug that clearly has no workaround.
-Maybe it's a feature request or a crash that's affecting nearly everybody, but the user wants to a workaround.
+Maybe it's a feature request or a crash that's affecting everybody, but the user wants a "workaround".

 ## The negger